GlassEnterprise/GlasseEnterprise-mcp/README.md

-# MCP Code Relationship Navigator
+# GlasseEnterprise - MCP Server

 A Model Context Protocol (MCP) server that scans one or more code repositories using Tree-sitter, extracts entities and relationships, and stores them in Neo4j.
 It exposes five tools: